 In March 2014, Tim Lybarger convened a small group of individuals in Chesterland, Ohio to discuss a trend he was noticing related to the displacement of older workers.
-Many established professionals, defined as those who have mastered certain elements of their careers through years of experience, had lost their seat in the economy and were not able to reconnect in a meaningful way – both in terms of earning power and career satisfaction.
+Many established professionals, defined as those who have mastered certain elements of their careers through years of experience, had lost their seat in the economy and were not able to reconnect in a meaningful way – in terms of earning power or career satisfaction.
 In fact, many were cascading downward and finding themselves in serious financial trouble.

 The trend appeared to be an outgrowth of globalization and was magnified by the 2008 recession.
-The closer the group looked, the more convinced it became that this was something of such size and importance that it warranted a focused and coordinated response.
+The closer the group looked, the more convinced it became that this phenomenon was of such size and importance that it warranted a focused and coordinated response.